Sawyer County records 10th COVID-19 case

 The ninth case in the county was recorded on June 9.

-Of the nine positive cases previously identified, eight individuals have recovered, the department stated.
+Of the nine positive cases previously identified, eight individuals have recovered, the department said.
 There have been no deaths in the county from COVID-19.

 A recovered case is a person who is out of isolation and it has been at least 30 days since the onset of symptoms.